jm-root/core/packages/jm-err/README.md

 # jm-err

-define error info as JSON format.
+common error defines as JSON format.

 used for return json format info on RESTful api.